mojontwins/indev-modloader/diary.md

 So it seems Indev is so simple that no TileEntity registering has to be done, just put your stuff.
 Time to put this to the reference docs.

+## The Clay Maker

+This one mixes water with stacks of dirt and, during daytime, turns dirt into clay.
+Lots to do, tho: first we have to create the Clay block, a bucket, and provide means to fill the bucket with water.